Pyrrha-Foundation/pyrrha-coin/doc/build-unix-rpm.md

 ## Disable-wallet mode

-When the intention is to run only a P2P node without a wallet, nexa may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, pyrrha may be compiled in disable-wallet mode with:

 ```bash